 Similarly, establishing clearly defined job roles and project management processes takes the ambiguity out of upward mobility, which is a common pain point for employees chafing for signs of advancement.
 These can include core competencies and metrics for success and can also identify project owners.

 Standardizing management helps to smooth transitions, especially with respect to succession planning.
-Removing some of the variables levels the playing field for new employees, giving them a better idea of what to expect long-term, and also increases the likelihood that they’ll stay and drive further value to the company.
+Removing some of the levels of the variables the playing field for new employees, giving them a better idea of what to expect long-term, and also increases the likelihood that they’ll stay and drive further value to the company.
 As Oracle CEO Mark Hurd says, “Preparing people to be in these jobs is the best thing you can possibly do.
 If you can get yourself surrounded by the best people, you have a much better chance of winning.”

 Leverage data to stay on top of future trends